starikcetin/Eflatun.SceneReference/README.md

 ## Inline Validation & Fix Utilities

+A scene will be accessible in runtime only if one of the following is true:

-Unity only includes in a build the scenes that are added and enabled in build settings, and addressables only pack scenes that are included in an addressable group. `Eflatun.SceneReference` on the other hand, allows you to assign onto it any scene you wish.
+1. The scene is added and enabled in build settings.
+2. The scene is in an addressables group.

+`Eflatun.SceneReference` on the other hand, allows you to assign onto it any scene you wish.
 This behaviour may cause runtime bugs when loading scenes.
 To prevent these potential bugs, `Eflatun.SceneReference` provides inline validation and fix utilities.

 In this example: